Understanding Latent Diffusability via Fisher Geometry: Experiments

-Figure~\ref{fig:NVAE_FI} compares FI and FIR computed using diffusion models trained directly in pixel space versus NVAE latent representations with varying spatial resolutions \(d_{\bz}\).
+\textbf{Results.} Figure~\ref{fig:NVAE_FI} compares FI and FIR computed using the above pixel-space and latent diffusion models.
 As \(d_{\bz}\) increases, the FI and FIR curves for the latent models move closer to the pixel baseline.
 This behavior can be explained by the hierarchical structure of NVAE.
 Latent variables with larger \(d_{\bz}\) lie closer to the input space and therefore preserve more of the local geometry of the data manifold, resulting in less distortion in the mapping from data space to the latent representation.

 We also observe that for both FI and FIR, the pixel and latent curves remain closely aligned for large \(\tau\), while the deviation increases noticeably once \(\tau\) becomes smaller.
 A possible explanation is that when \(\tau\) is large, the distribution \(p_\tau\) is strongly smoothed by Gaussian noise, so the corresponding score functions become dominated by noise and the resulting FIR values carry limited geometric information about the underlying representation.